 PAJE Accreditation.
 Joint education was formally introduced into the USAWC curriculum in 1988-1989 academic year and today is inherent in virtually every aspect of the USAWC curricula.
-The Chairman, Joint Chiefs of Staff, has accredited both the USAWC resident and distance education programs for Senior Level Joint Education, Phase I, making the USAWC the only Senior Service College to achieve this Joint recognition for its Distance Education Program.
+The Chair, Joint Chiefs of Staff, has accredited both the USAWC resident and distance education programs for Senior Level Joint Education, Phase I, making the USAWC the only Senior Service College to achieve this Joint recognition for its Distance Education Program.
 This level of accreditation was reaffirmed for both programs in September 2015.
 Specific information regarding Joint education instruction at the USAWC can be found in the Program for Joint Education Syllabus.
+The Distance Education Program is conducting a proof-of-concept of a Joint Studies Program targeted at JPME II acculturation and accreditation for a sub-group of the Class of 2017 and beyond.
+DEP Joint Studies Program undergoes a Process for Accreditation of Joint Education by the J7 in July 2018.